-Any serious buyer will probably make their offer contingent on having your house professionally inspected, with the buyer approving the results.
-The buyer's inspection may turn up a variety of hidden defects or problems that can turn the negotiating tables in the buyer's favor.
+But that leaves you open to a common problem: The buyer's inspection could turn up a variety of hidden defects or problems that turn the negotiating tables in the buyer's favor.

 One step you can take to make sure your house is in the best possible condition—and that a buyer can't take advantage of you later, when problems are discovered during the post-offer inspection—is to hire a professional inspector before you sell your house.

 Apart from the general inspection, various specialized types of inspections are available, the most notable being for pests (such as termites, carpenter ants, and dry rot).
 You can also hire inspectors who deal with specific issues, like the condition of your home's soil grading or a swimming pool.
-But unless you suspect a problem that you’re worried a buyer will want to negotiate, you’ll probably be okay just hiring a general inspector and perhaps a pest inspector, and letting the buyer decide what other specialists to bring in.
+Unless you suspect a problem that a buyer will want to negotiate over, however, you're probably okay just hiring a general inspector and perhaps a pest inspector, and letting the buyer decide what other specialists to bring in.

 Once you have the inspector's report, you have two basic choices: Make the repairs or lower the sale price.

-Even if you conceal a defect from the buyer and the buyer's inspection doesn't discover it, the buyer may discover it after the sale has closed.
-At that point, not only will penalties kick in, but the buyer may be angry enough to sue you.
+Even if you conceal a defect from the buyer and the buyer's inspection doesn't discover it, the buyer could discover it after the sale has closed.
+At that point, not only will penalties kick in, but the buyer could be angry enough to sue you.